Protein Structure Prediction

 ipTM (Interface predicted TM-score): Complexes Only

-- ipTM < 0.6: Do not commit experimental design to this complex prediction
+- ipTM < 0.6: The complex may be incorrect; do not commit consequential experimental design without orthogonal evidence

 What Structure Prediction Does Not Solve